markjaquith/login-logo/readme.txt

 4. If you have a multisite install with more than one network, you can also use `login-logo-network-{NETWORK ID}.png` to assign a different login logo to each network.

+5. If you have a multisite install, you can also use `login-logo-site-{$blog_id}.png` to assign a different login logo to each site.

-5. Done!
+6. Done!
 The login screen will now use your logo.

 == Screenshots ==